Colonoscopy. A visual examination of the colon (with a colonoscope) from the cecum to the rectum; requires sedation.

 I remember almost nothing of that first colonoscopy.
 The doctor said he administered a mild anesthesia, but it bludgeoned me into total insensibility.

 Five years later I got to do it again.
 I drank the Nulytely and reported to the medical center the next morning.
-As before, the anesthesia knocked me out – but I swear I came to consciousness, dimly and briefly, midway through the procedure.
+As before, the anesthesia knocked me out – but I swear I became aware of my surroundings, dimly and briefly, midway through the procedure.
 I remember a dull pain, and the sensation of having a garden hose coiled up in my bowels.

 Afterward, the doctor pronounced my colon all clear.
 Clean as a whistle past the graveyard.